ut-proj/presentations/lispnyc-2021/content/_index.md

 {{% note %}}

-undertone came about due to my need to control synthsizers -- both hardware and software -- and run services.
-For all the separate systems I wanted to manage, a BEAM language felt like the perfect match.
+But _why_ undertone?
+In a world with SuperCollider, Overtone, SonicPi, etc., what need is there?

+I didn't want to build a new music system, rather just needed something that could accomodate my music needs.

+{{% /note %}}

+---

+## Wherefore undertone?

+* I'm a Lisper and want to write Lisp in my spare time
+* I need something that has fault-tolerance baked-in
+* Needs to be network-programming-friendly, too

+{{% note %}}

+However, these needs were quickly growing, and I was asking a great deal of the systems with which I was working -- and I eventually asked too much, and various components started failing, requiring hand-holding, and more time.
+I needed something that could do this automatically.

+{{% /note %}}

+---

+## Wherefore undertone?

+So LFE as the core language seemed a no-brainer to me.

+{{% note %}}

-I started by reading everything I could on Erlang and music, retracing Joe Armstrong's steps from the mid-2000s up until a few short years ago.
+As such, I started by reading everything I could on Erlang and music, retracing Joe Armstrong's steps from the mid-2000s up until a few short years ago.

 {{% /note %}}